Dedollarisation: Adverse American foreign policies and tariffs

-The dollar's stability and safety as a global safe haven is being undermined by increased political polarization jeopardizing governance or by destabilizing economic policies like ongoing U.S. tariffs, which cause investors to lose confidence in American assets and the country's overall standing.
-America and it's western allies' foreign policies, such as weaponisation of economic sanctions and SWIFT system, has forced other nations to dedollarise to maintain their sovereignty, independence and freedom from undue American-Western coercion.
+The dollar's stability and safety as a global safe haven is being undermined by increased political polarization jeopardizing governance or by destabilizing economic policies like ongoing (as of 2026) U.S. tariffs, which cause investors to lose confidence in American assets and the country's overall standing.
+America and its western allies' foreign policies, such as weaponisation of economic sanctions and SWIFT system, has forced other nations to dedollarise to evade international sanctions.
 In 2025, during the second presidency of Donald Trump, many countries began moving away from the US dollar as a foreign currency reserve.
 This coincides with the US beginning to pursue an isolationist foreign policy and an erratic economic policy.
+In particular, during the 2026 Iran war, Harvard economist Kenneth Rogoff criticised Operation Economic Outcast as being likely to accelerate dedollarisation, cause China and Europe to expand their own international financial systems, and make China retaliate against the U.S. with its own leverage in rare earths and pharmaceuticals.

+In 2026, Fortune cited EBC Financial Group market analyst Sana Ur Rehman, who argued that France's replacement of its remaining New York-held gold with compliant bars stored in Paris and Canada's creation of the C$25 billion Canada Strong Fund represented a broader phase of dedollarisation involving longstanding U.S. allies rather than primarily geopolitical adversaries.
+Rehman linked the development in part of tariffs and trade unertainty.
+Reuters reported that France's operation left the overall size of its golf reserves unchanged and that Banque de France Governor Francois Villeroy de Galhau said the decision was not politically motivated.
+The Canadian governement described the Canada Strong Fund as part of an effort to build a more independent and resilient Canadian economy.

 Emergence of other nations as power centres

-Second factor is growth of other nations, such as economic and political reforms in countries like China and India, that boost the credibility and viability of alternative currencies as safe, stable, and liquid reserves.
+The popularity of the dollar is also being undermined by the growth of other nations, such as China and India, which are undergoing economic and political reforms that boost the credibility and viability of alternative currencies as safe, stable, and liquid reserves.
 Hence, a shift toward dedollarisation is altering the global balance of power, with the most severe adverse impact felt in the U.S., likely leading to a broad depreciation and underperformance of its financial assets relative to the rest of the world.
-While as of 2025 US Dollar is still dominant in foreign exchange market (88%), trade invoicing (40%), cross-border liabilities (48%), and foreign currency debt issuance (70%), its dominance is declining in the foreign currency reserves (from 90% in 1960 to 45% in 2023), bond market (from earlier 50% to 30% in 2024), commodity market (especially in energy where nations like India, China, Brazil, Thailand and Indonesia buy discounted oil and gas discounted price by bypassing the SWIFT sanctions against Russia or Brazil and pay in own local currencies).
+While as of 2025 the US dollar is still dominant in foreign exchange market (88%), trade invoicing (40%), cross-border liabilities (48%), and foreign currency debt issuance (70%), its dominance is declining in the foreign currency reserves (from 90% in 1960 to 45% in 2023), the bond market (from earlier 50% to 30% in 2024), and commodity markets (especially in energy where nations like India, China, Brazil, Thailand and Indonesia buy discounted oil and gas discounted price by bypassing the SWIFT sanctions against Russia or Brazil and pay in own local currencies).